mattyoung101/omicron/documentation/docs/omicam.md

 This dewarping equation is also used by the vision pipeline to determine the distance to the ball and goals in centimetres.

 ![Dewarped](images/dewarped.png)
-_Figure 3: example of applying the dewarp function to an entire image, on the low resolution OpenMV H7._
+_Figure 4: results of applying the dewarp function to the entire image in Figure 1._

-**TODO update to new images on the above**

 The second phase of the camera normalisation is to rotate the rays relative to the robot's heading, using a rotation matrix.
 The robot's heading value, which is relative to when it was powered on, is transmitted by the ESP32 (again using Protocol Buffers).